 See also: Big Wrench.

-Everything that has happened since the time of Augustus Caesar takes up only 6.25% of the time that the Lion man of the Hohlenstein Stadel has been around for.
+Everything that has happened since the time of Augustus Caesar takes up only 6.25% of the time that has passed since the Lion man of the Hohlenstein Stadel was made.

 A lion headed figure, first called the lion man (German: Löwenmensch, literally “lion person”), then the lion lady (German: Löwenfrau), is an ivory sculpture that is the oldest known zoomorphic (animal-shaped) sculpture in the world and one of the oldest known sculptures in general.
 The sculpture has also been interpreted as anthropomorphic, giving human characteristics to an animal, although it may have represented an unfactual presence deity.
 The figurine was determined to be about 32,000 years old by carbon dating material from the same layer in which the sculpture was found.
 It is associated with the archaeological Aurignacian culture. (wikipedia)